pcardune/redux-firebase-mirror/README.md

 `redux-firebase-mirror` has the following peer and optional dependencies:
 * `redux` - this should be obvious.
 This library is designed to work with redux so you need to have it installed for this to be of any use.
+* `firebase` - Another obvious peer dependency.
+This library talks directly to firebase to fetch data.
 * `redux-thunk` - You must set up your redux store with the [redux-thunk middleware](https://www.npmjs.com/package/redux-thunk) which this library uses to execute asynchronous redux actions.